kawaiiDango/pano-scrobbler/privacy-policy.md

 artists, the name of the artist is sent to Spotify.
 If you are using the version downloaded from Google Play and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics.
-If you are using the non-Google Play version and have entered the unlock key, a hash of a device identifier as well as the unlock key is sent to the backend server to check its validity and prevent its abuse.
+If you are using the non-Google Play version and have entered the unlock key, a truncated hash of a device identifier as well as the unlock key is sent to the backend server to check its validity and to limit the number of devices it can be used on.

 ### Third Party Services